suriyun-production/mmorpg-kit-docs/docs/pages/027-server-configs.md

 #### Central Network Manager important configs

 *   `Network Port`, Central server's port.
 Clients, chat server, map spawn server and map server will connect to central server by this port.
+*   `Cluster Server Port`, Cluster server's port, cluster server is a server that will start along with central server to handle app-servers (map-server, map-spawn-server) connections and listing, broadcasting chat messages, player's character updating from any map-server to other map-servers.
 *   `Max Connections`, maximum connections for clients including with other servers.
 *   `Min Username Length`, Minimum username length.
 *   `Max Username Length`, Maximum username length.